atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 154 ]
 As for Miss Fitzherbert, she does not deserve to fill a space in this letter, being a compound of fashion, folly, and affectation; for ever restless and uneasy, and flying from one scene  of dissipation to another, in search of that happiness, I fear, she never will attain, a contented mind.
 But I am tired of writing, as you will be, I doubt not, of reading so stupid a scrawl.
 Remember I am in love, Maitland! and let that plead a sufficient excuse for.

-> > Your unalterable friend,
+>> Your unalterable friend,

-> > > James Fitzherbert.
+>>> James Fitzherbert.

 [ 155 ]

 ---

-## LETTER XIV The Honourable Miss H. Beaumont to The Hon, Miss Beaumont.
+## LETTER XIV

+*The Honourable Miss H. Beaumont to The Hon, Miss Beaumont.*

-> Manning Castle, Wiltshire.
+<p align="right">Manning Castle, Wiltshire.</p>

 And does my Amelia really think to put me off with a second hand correspondence, and imagine that I am such a tame animal as to submit patiently to the indignity!
 She must certainly have forgot the person she has to deal with, or I must be very much altered since she knew me, if I could ever submit to be used in this abominable way, without giving her a proof of my not being totally devoid of spirit!
 To convince her, however, [ 156 ] that I am not unacquainted with the art of Retaliation, I shall enter into a compromise, that we may be upon equal terms; — suppose, then, Amelia, I write only to miss Milner, who will convey my letters to you, shall you be Satisfied?
 Yes, I am convinced you will, for the same reason you assigned in your last.
 I think, then, it will be a very good scheme, and save us both an immensity of trouble.
 One of your dear long journals I have this moment received from Miss Finch.
 I hope it is needless to say how happy the perusal of it has made me, and how rejoiced I am to find that you are recovering your wonted spirits.

 [ 157 ]
-spirits.
 Pray, who is this Sir James, Amelia, that you so frequently mention?
 He must absolutely be quite a paragon if he answers your description; I fear, my dear, he has run away with your heart, though I cannot, upon second thoughts, suppose you to be so silly a girl as to surrender ‘till you have been a little in public, where you will, doubtless, see many equal, and some superior to Sir James.
 Observe, then, that I would wish you to own a Friendship for the above amiable baronet, but nothing of Love, ‘till you have looked a little about you.
 I don’t like Miss Fitzherbert.
 I
 [ 158 ]
 think her a vain dissipated girl; however, you are, certainly in the right to be upon good terms with her, as she might prove a very formidable enemy.
 How affectionately kind do you represent Lord and Lady Spencer’s conduct towards you to be; and how superlatively happy does the knowledge of it make me.
 What further blessings can the even craving heart desire than those which we enjoy!
 Yes, alas! one rebel wish still remains unsatisfied, which is, the arrival of our dear brother in his native country.
 But think not that I murmur at it; no, my grateful heart cheerfully submits to this one hard decree of Pro-
 [ 159 ]
 vidence, and thankfully enjoys what bounty he has bestowed.

 We are going to make a little excursion in a fortnight’s time, but it will not be without regret that I shall leave this place, where I have pass’d so many peaceful hours; nor shall I quit the leafless grove without a pang.
 But Sir William and my aunt think that changing the scene a little will be of service to me, and have proposed our Spending a few weeks at General slater’s, in Kent.

 A gentleman has lately arrived here who is upon a visit in the neighbourhood.
 He is a very agreeable man, and his name is Musgrave; but I shall
 [ 160 ]
 say no more concerning him, lest you should suspect me to be as ridiculous a girl as yourself, which, I assure you, is not the case.
-Believe that I am, Your truly affectionate, Harriot Beaumont.
+Believe that I am,

+> Your truly affectionate,
+>> Harriot Beaumont.

 <p class="centered">END OF THE FIRST VOLUME.</p>